 Many of these projectors come with bonus features that reduce setup time, since you might use them in many different environments.
 For example, they may have an auto-focus feature that automatically detects and fills up to the edges of a projector screen, or they could have intelligent obstacle avoidance, which tries to give you the largest picture possible while avoiding objects in front of the projector.

-- [Multimedia function] This Movie projector is equipped with multiple ports, such as USB/HDMI/AV/Audio/Chromecast interface, which can be easily connected to a variety of media devices, compatible with Laptop, PCs, TV Box, TV Stick, Chrome Book, Tablets, Blue-ray DVD player, USB Flash Drive, Media players, Smartphones. ❀( Note: Due to HDCP copyright, this mini projector doesn't support Netflix, Amazon Prime, and Hulu, but you could use Amazon Fire Stick or Roku Stick.)
+- [Multimedia function]: The projector is equipped with multiple ports, such as USB/HDMI/AV/Audio/ interface, which can be easily connected to a variety of media devices, compatible with Laptop, PCs, TV Box, TV Stick, Chrome Book, Tablets, Blue-ray DVD player, USB Flash Drive, Media players, Smartphones. ❀( Note: Due to HDCP copyright, this movie projector doesn't support Netflix, Amazon Prime, and Hulu, But you can get around this with an Amazon Fire Stick or Roku Stick.)

 Factors To Consider Before Making a Projector Purchase